 ConnectPOS also provides users with the “Click-and-Collect” option.
 After completing transactions online, customers can drop by physical stores to pick up or refund/ exchange items.
 You can try this feature for free by registering for our free 14-day trial!

 Popular stores such as Dick’s Sporting Goods, Macy’s, Apple, Best Buy, Bed Bath & Beyond, Home Depot, Walmart, and Target all offer this increasingly popular service and their sales are booming!

 Create unique in-store experiences

-When people are reluctant to go shopping, the best thing you can do is come up with compelling experiences that people don’t see everyday.
+When people are reluctant to go shopping, the best thing you can do is come up with compelling experiences that people don’t see daily.
 Bring out deals that captivate customers and entice them to check out your store.
-Use your originality to get inside your customer’s head and curiosity will eventually drive them to your shop.
+Use your originality to get inside your customers’ heads; curiosity will eventually drive them to your shop.

 One company that does this well is SKP Beijing.
 They are hosting pop-up stores that will bring in brands that are extremely rare in mainland China as well as limited-edition collaborations that will only be available at the physical stores.

 A pandemic this impactful will be hard to forget, but there is one thing we can do.
-It’s to change and adapt and we need to do it as soon as possible.
-Customers are bound to shop again and there is no better time to adjust your habit and start welcoming new shoppers!
+It’s to change and adapt and we must do it as soon as possible.
+Customers are bound to shop again; there is no better time to adjust your habits and welcome new shoppers!